Explore Trailblazing History!

 Coney Island Dreamland Offered Overheated New York Residents Amusing Summertime Escapes

-Located in the southernmost part of Brooklyn New York, Coney Island was once a sanctuary of lagoons and pristine beaches inhabited by the Lenape people.
-Environmentalists and locals fought its development but by the 1870s it had become a Seaside Resort like those developing in England.
-By the 1890s, the era of high-concept amusement parks was in full swing.
-They could hold their own today with the likes of Disneyland, Sea World and Universal Studios.
-One of the shortest lived but most astonishing developed in 1904 was Coney Island Dreamland.
+Coney Island Dreamland at the southernmost part of Brooklyn, New York, flourished when high-concept amusement parks were in full swing.
+The area of Coney Island was once a sanctuary of lagoons and pristine beaches inhabited by the Lenape people.
+Environmentalists and many locals fought its development.
+But in the 1870s Coney Island had become a Seaside Resort like those developing in England.

 Workers were encouraged to take unpaid vacations from their grueling factory jobs.
 The Progressive Movement for better health encouraged them to spend time outdoors away from the grime of the city.
 Many believed sea bathing was the secret to good health.
 For the first time the working class had a little discretionary income to spend on entertainment.
-Improvements in affordable transportation and the growing use of electric lighting all contributed to the Coney Island’s success.
-In the later 1800s and early 1900s, some record-breaking heat waves triggered an explosion of visitors.
+Improvements in affordable transportation and the growing use of electric lighting all contributed to the success of Coney Island Dreamland.

-One of the most important changes in society reflected in amusement parks was the loosening of Victorian decorum with its rigid codes of social conduct and propriety.
+The loosening of Victorian decorum with its rigid codes of social conduct and propriety helped places like Coney Island Dreamland thrive.
 Although the parks offered family entertainment, they also had attractions that encouraged men and women to intermingle.
-In 1908, Steeplechase’s Barrel of Fun tossed people on top of each other as they entered the park.
-The Blow-Hole Theatre blew air up women’s skirts while men watched.

-In his book, Coney Island: 150 Years of Rides, Fires, Floods, the Rich, the Poor and Finally Robert Moses, William J. Phalen says that amusement parks became important targets of debate about modern urban culture.
-For some, the amusement park may have symbolized the democratic ideals of a melting pot society.”
-Others believed they were a disgrace.
+In his book, Coney Island: 150 Years of Rides, Fires, Floods, the Rich, the Poor and Finally Robert Moses, William J. Phalen writes that amusement parks were important targets of debate.
+For some, the amusement parks symbolized the democratic ideals of a melting pot society.
+For others, they were a disgrace.

-Ultimately, the amusement parks provided all social classes an escape from the drudgery of the daily routine.
+Love them or hate them, Coney Island Dreamland and similar amusement parks provided all social classes an escape from the drudgery of the daily routine.
 At the core was the democratic ideal that every person was entitled to have a good time.
-It became the “Nickel Empire” where travel, food and rides could be bought for five cents apiece.
+Amusement parks became known as “Nickel Empires” where everything from travel to food and rides could be bought for five cents.

 Dreamland Was Inspired By Parks That Preceded It

 “They combined popular modernity, mass consumption, and a new collective experience while also offering traditional entertainments such as dioramas, firework spectacles, and music and dance halls, as well as freak and girlie shows.”
-William J. Phalen
+(Coney Island-Phalen)

-Like its predecessors, it carried its visitors to other places and times.
-Among its spectacular attractions, people could experience the fall of Pompeii, float in gondolas through the canals of Venice, and witness the Biblical story of creation that greeted people with a 30-foot-tall topless angel.
-It featured one of the largest ballrooms in the nation, shooting galleries, rides, a Japanese café, “airplane boat” rides, and a high-wire bicycle show over the lagoon.
+Like its predecessors, Coney Island Dreamland carried its visitors away to unknown places and times.
+Visitors could experience the fall of Pompeii then float in gondolas through the canals of Venice.
+They could witness the Biblical story of creation complete with a 30-foot-tall topless angel.
+Coney Island Dreamland also featured one of the largest ballrooms in the nation.
+For gamers there were shooting galleries and rides.
+Also among the favorite attractions were a Japanese café and “airplane boat” rides.
+A high-wire bicycle show over the lagoon harkened back to that of Maria Spelterini who walked over Niagara Falls in 1876.

 Following are a few of the most popular attractions.